co-cart/co-cart/NEXT_CHANGELOG.md

 - Added ability to set customers billing phone number while adding item to the cart.
 - Added ability to request product variations to return without the parent product. - Solves [[issue 3](https://github.com/co-cart/cocart-products-api/issues/3)]
 - Added ability to search products by title. - Solves issue [[issue 7](https://github.com/co-cart/cocart-products-api/issues/7)]
-- Added ability to filter the fields of the endpoint you request before they return, making the response faster.
+- Added ability to filter the fields of the endpoint you request before they return, making the response faster. - Excludes Sessions API.
 - Added ability to return the fields in the cart response based on a pre-configured option as alternative to filtering the fields individually.
 Options: `digital`, `digital_fees`, `shipping`, `shipping_fees`, `removed_items` and `cross_sells`
 - Added batch support.
 Feedback needed.
 (API v2 supported ONLY) (Details on this addition needs to be documented.)
 - Added new endpoint to delete all items (only) in the cart.